Brandon Miller (lacrosse)

-Brandon Miller (born May 4, 1979 in Orangeville, Ontario) is a former goaltender who most recently played for the Toronto Rock in the National Lacrosse League, and the Six Nations Chiefs and, formerly, the Brampton Excelsiors in the Ontario Lacrosse Association's Major Series.
+Brandon Miller (born May 4, 1979, in Orangeville, Ontario) is a Canadian former professional box lacrosse goaltender who most recently played for the Toronto Rock in the National Lacrosse League, and the Six Nations Chiefs and, formerly, the Brampton Excelsiors in the Ontario Lacrosse Association's Major Series.
 He has won four Mann Cups, two with each of the Chiefs and Excelsiors.

 National Lacrosse League

 Albany Attack/San Jose Stealth

 Miller started his career in 2001 with the Albany Attack (renamed the San Jose Stealth after the team relocated to California).
 He spent the early part of his career backing up Rob Blasdell and Anthony Cosmo, before joining the Chicago Shamrox and earning a spot as their starting goaltender.

 Chicago Shamrox

 Chicago selected Miller first overall after San Jose left him unprotected in the 2006 expansion draft (when Chicago and the New York Titans joined the league).

 At the 2007 All-Star Game in Portland, Miller was named to the All-Star team for the first time, as a reserve for the East squad.
 He split time with Matt Roik, allowing eight goals on 34 shots to earn the win.
 He also assisted on one of the East team's 20 goals.

-Despite Miller's stalwart play in net - 557 saves, facing an average of 45.19 shots per game - the Shamrox scored the third-fewest goals in the league in 2007, and missed the playoffs with a 6-10 record.
+Despite Miller's stalwart play in net - 557 saves, facing an average of 45.19 shots per game - the Shamrox scored the third-fewest goals in the league in 2007, and missed the playoffs with a 6–10 record.